braycarlson/alphares/README.md

 ## FAQ

 Please **do not** open an issue before reading the FAQ, as I have answered the same question(s) several times in multiple places.
 If you still have a question or concern after reading the FAQ, then feel free to open an issue.
+However, you must provide adequate information.
+What happened?
+What were you doing?
+What have you tried to fix the issue?

 ### Is alphares a virus or a suspicious file?
 * No, it is not a virus.
 All it does is change Fortnite's configuration file and set the file to read-only, so Fortnite cannot change the settings when an update is released - that is it.